 Hyren grinned.
 Finally, the potential of some treasure worth taking along.
 “Maybe there’s something still useable in here,” he said as he moved past the two into the room.
 His blaster only had so much power left, and while he was well-trained in unarmed combat and could usually win fights just by throwing his own bulk around, Hyren still mourned his lost sword.
-Besides, this stupid place owed him something for all the trouble it had put him through.
+Besides, this place owed him something for all the trouble it had put him through.

 “Who are you this time?”
 Terra asked, inspecting a heavy spear.

 “All of these weapons are corroded,” Hyren grumbled as he sifted through them.
-He pulled cankered scimitars from their sheaths and watched crumbling spear heads fall from their hafts as soon as he touched them.
+He pulled cankered scimitars from their sheaths and watched crumbling spear heads fall from their shafts as soon as he touched them.
 “Although I guess I’d rather have air and rust down here than no air at all, but still…”

 “What’s that?”
 Terra asked, pointing to the far corner.

 His breath caught in his throat.
-“Whoa,” he said, dropping his current armload of scrap metal to stride across the tile floor.
+“Whoa,” he said, dropping his armload of scrap metal to stride across the tile floor.
 Lifting another urn out of the way where it had fallen on top of his target, he removed the lid, and his eyes widened.

 “What is it, what did you find?”
 Terra asked from behind him.